 Project Description: This project will increase the performance and reliability of the HTWTP by replacing the plastic underdrains of 6 filters with stainless steel underdrains.
-The scope of work includes the following: Remove and dispose existing filter media and provide new filter media ; Procure and install new stainless steel filter underdrains ; Modify air distribution piping beneath underdrains ; Clean and recoat main air distribution piping ; Demolition work ; Concrete work.
+The scope of work includes the following: Remove and dispose existing filter media and provide new filter media; Procure and install new stainless steel filter underdrains; Modify air distribution piping beneath underdrains; Clean and recoat main air distribution piping; Demolition work; Concrete work.

-Program: Water Treatment Project Status: Project Status: C onstruction Environmenta Applicable) I Status: Completed (Not Project Cost: Approved Forecast Actual \$ 14.40 M \$ 14.40 M \$ 11.99 M Project Sch Approved 11/ Forecast 11/ Project Perc 02/20 06/28/24 08/31/25 Key Milestones Environme Approva vertisement Construction NTP Construction Final Completion Current Forecast 10/29/21 A 04/2 21/22 A 10/03/22 A 03/31/25
+Program: Water Treatment Project Project Status: C t Status: Construction Environmental Status: Completed (Not Applicable) Project Cost: Approved Forecast Actual \$ 14.40 M \$ 14.40 M \$ 12.07 M Project Sch Approved 11/ Forecast 11/ Project Perc 02/20 06/28/24 12/31/25 Key Milestones Environme Approva vertisement Construction NTP Construction Final Completion Current Forecast 10/29/21 A 04/ 21/22 A 10/03/22 A 07/31/25

-During testing and commissioning of the new filters in early 2024, it was discovered that backwashing of the filter media was not efficient due to poor air distribution in the air scour piping.
-The contractor completed design of upgrades to the air scour blower motor to improve backwashing efficiency and placed orders to procure a new motor, variable frequency drive and motor control center.
+During testing and commissioning of the new filter underdrains in early 2024, it was discovered that backwashing of the filter media was not efficient due to poor air distribution in the air scour piping.
+The contractor received and began installing the new air scour blower motor, variable frequency drive and motor control center to improve backwashing efficiency.

-The variance between the approved and forecast project schedule is due to the Contractor needing additional time to resolve air flow issues for the underdrains, including design and procurement of equipment for upgrades to the air scour blower to improve the backwash efficiency.
-Although the contractor has completed the design to upgrade the air scour blower motor and placed orders, the new equipment has long lead times and may not be available for installation until the spring of 2025.
+As reported last quarter, the variance between the approved and forecast project schedule is due to the contractor requiring additional time to resolve airflow issues in the underdrains, including design, procurement, and installation of new equipment to upgrade the air scour blower to improve backwash efficiency.
+The schedule has been further extended due to long lead times experienced during the new equipment procurement and additional time needed by the contractor to address the ongoing issue.